qualcomm-linux/build-guide/topic/k2c-qli-build-ga/flash_images.rst

 1. Ensure that the ModemManager tool is not running.

    Some Linux distributions include the ModemManager tool, which allows you to configure the mobile broadband.
-When the device is connected in USB mode, it is identified as a Qualcomm modem, and ModemManager tries to configure the device.
-As this interferes with QDL flashing, you must disable ModemManager before connecting your device.
+When the device is connected in the USB mode, it is identified as a Qualcomm modem, and the ModemManager tries to configure the device.
+As this interferes with the QDL flashing, you must disable the ModemManager before connecting your device.

    If you are using a Linux distribution with ``systemd``, stop the ModemManager tool using the following command: